chriscdn/file-cache/README.md

 # @chriscdn/file-cache

 `FileCache` is a simple utility for caching generated and remote files.
 Common use cases include:

-- **Caching photos stored in Amazon S3**: Keep a local cache of frequently accessed images to avoid repeatedly fetching them.
+- **Caching files stored in Amazon S3**: Keep a local cache of frequently accessed files to avoid repeatedly fetching them.
 - **Thumbnail caching**: Store generated thumbnails locally for quick access instead of regenerating them every time.
-- **Data processing results**: Cache intermediate or final outputs of time-consuming data processing tasks to speed up subsequent runs.

-`FileCache` does not store any state in memory, meaning your cache remains unaffected by application restarts.
+`FileCache` does not store state in memory, meaning your cache remains unaffected by application restarts.
 Cached files are automatically expired using a time-to-live (TTL) policy and the file's modified date.
 The file's modified date is updated each time the file is accessed.

 ## Installing